LokeshWagh/LiveStock/README.md

 ## 🌟 Features

 - 👨‍🌾 **User Registration & Login**
-  Secure authentication for farmers and buyers.
+  Secure authentication  and authorization for farmers and buyers.

+- - 👨‍🌾 **Admin Section**
+  Admin have the access of adding and remove the cattles the cattles and See the users login in the website.

 - 🐄 **All Cattles Section**
   View a list of cattle available for sale with full details.